Alfresco/alfresco-ng2-components/docs/form.component.md

         }
 ```

-Below component with the form definition JSON assigned to the variable `formDefinitionJSON`, shows how a form is rendered by using form definition JSON.
+The component below with the form definition JSON assigned to the variable `formDefinitionJSON`, shows how a form is rendered by using form definition JSON.

 ```ts
 @Component({